Simple Kubernetes scheduled Overprovisioning

 kubectl scale deployment overprovisioning --replicas=0

-Thats it!
-No Helmchart, no custom operator, just some basic Kubernetes resources.
+That’s it!
+No Helm chart, no custom operator, just some basic Kubernetes resources.